Alas Alvarez: 2020–present: Joining Alamat and solo work

 On February 2, 2025, Viva first announced Alvarez' solo debut, "Don't Play", a hip-hop track with lyrics in Cebuano, Tagalog, and English.
 The lyrics are from the perspective of a man in love with a woman who plays games with him emotionally.
 He hopes for her to stop playing those games and be honest about how she feels about him, hence the title "Don't Play".
 Alvarez wrote, produced, mixed, mastered, and engineered the song by himself.

 On February 6, a day before the song's release, Alvarez held a launch event for "Don't Play" at Atmosfera, a nightclub in Poblacion, Makati.
 Fellow Viva artist Yen Durano (also known as Yennybooo) and the other members of Alamat joined him at the event.
 In an interview with Billboard Philippines, Alvarez revealed that "Don't Play" had already been composed in 2021 or 2022, but had undergone many changes through the years.
 He also shared that his plan was to release a solo album or extended play, but decided that he would release a song every one or two months instead to avoid feeling pressure.
 Alvarez also released a lyric visualizer video for "Don't Play", which he conceptualized.
+Samantha Radaza of the Visayan magazine Kasing2 praised the song for leaning into its simple boy-meets-girl narrative without overcomplicating it, as well as Alvarez' songwriting and "charismatic" performance.

+In 2025, he was nominated for P-pop Favorite Rapper of the Year at the 10th P-pop Music Awards.

+In 2026, Alvarez was revealed as a cast member in season one of Hell University, a mystery horror series.
+He portrays Luke, a "dangerous" member of the fictional Black Blood Gang.
+Writing for Kasing2, Radaza named his performance as one of the season's best.
+Calling him a "screen presence that is difficult to ignore", she stated that his portrayal seemed to be that of a formally trained actor's even though it was his television debut.